-Shiraz: Heart of Persian Heritage
+Shiraz: Cradle of Persian History and Art

 Expert review of Iranian brands